Artist in Residence Program

 - TIMELINESS: Time lines will be agreed between the Artist and Council early in the project including payment milestones.
 Any variation must be agreed in advance by Council.
 Any risks to delivery should be identified by the Artist during the project.
 Any additional costs incurred due to a lengthened time line will be at the Artists’ cost.

-Entries opening soon for the 2021 Program.
+Applications are now open for the 2021 Program.